vanphuoc3012/ShinhanDS_LikeLion/ChatApplication/README.md

 Overview:
 - Oracle Database: store user information
 - Websocket: (<a href="">See here</a>)
 - RabbitMQ: STOMP broker, keep track of subscriptions and broadcasts messages to subscribed users.
-(Alternation for default in-memory STOMP broker of Spring) (<a href="">See here</a>)
+(Alternation for default in-memory STOMP broker of Spring) (<a href="src%2Fmain%2Fjava%2Fcom%2Fexample%2Fchatapplication%2Fconfiguration%2FWebSocketConfiguration.java">See here</a>)
 - Redis: in-memory database, use for store WebSocket Session, Chat Room information and messages. (<a href="">See here</a>)
 - Apache Zookeeper, Kafka ()
 - Apache Kafka: (<a href="">See here</a>)